FatihSahin/test-flask/README.md

 public Movie GetMovieWithStockCount__Original(string name) {
-    Thread.Sleep(new Random().Next(500, 2000));
     Movie movieInfo = this.infoService.GetMovieInfo(name);
     movieInfo.StockCount = this.stockService.GetStock(name);
     return movieInfo;
 }
 ```
-Thanks to wonderful [Fody](https://github.com/Fody/Fody) library for simplifying .net assembly weaving.
+TestFlask uses [Fody](https://github.com/Fody/Fody) library to plug-in to MS Build process for weaving.
+It also depends on [Mono.Cecil](https://github.com/jbevain/cecil) library to manipulate IL.

-This auto-wrapping enables TestFlask to intercept your method calls and act as requested.
+This auto-wrapping enables TestFlask to intercept your method calls and to act as requested.
 It can record your request, replay your request or just calls the original method.
 TestFlask determines what to do by looking up to custom https headers that the client has sent to the service.
 There are actually four test modes.

 TestFlask-Mode  | Description
 ------------- | -------------